danielyou0230/danielyou0230.github.io/_drafts/ray-tracing.md

 ![alt model](/images/posts/2015-04-06-ray-tracing-model.png){:height="320px"}
 {: .text-center}

 We first define a image plane at a particular space, consists of several pixels.
 The whole process goes in a __pixel by pixel__ manner.
 At each pixel, we produce a ray shot from the camera center towards a particular point in current pixel.
+And we trace that ray through calling a recursive function __trace()__, so as to get the result color of this camera ray.

 #### Find Ray-Scene intersection
 {: .text-center}

 #### Adding local illuminance effect at intersection point
 {: .text-center}